 I love to apply discount but my system is not allowing me already to do the adjustment.

 The email succeeded in informing me of their decision, but it failed in impressing me of the sophistication of the customer service department at one of the US’s largest retailer.
-Finding one error actually incited me to look for other errors, and sure enough I found them.
+Finding one error actually incited the reader to look for other errors.
 We’re human, we err, and it doesn’t take rocket science to find mistakes.

 You’ve spent valuable time in writing your dissertation or thesis, don’t neglect this final polish.
 Don’t be complacent even if you’ve been proofreading all along.
 Writing is fraught with human imperfection.
 Dedicate time to proofread the full document before submitting, or hire a WEX editor to scrutinize and polish your manuscript.

 Venturing on your own?
 Check out the WEX Proofreading Checklist for that final scrutiny of your text.